Activities that Require Human Subjects Review

 - Most recent version of the Project Information Form and all additional related documents.

-Please submit one hardcopy of the documentation above to the Office of Research and Sponsored Programs 30 days before the protocol expiration date.
+Please submit one hardcopy of the documentation above to the Research and Sponsored Programs (RSP) office, in UN 275, 30 days before the protocol expiration date.